SAP/jenkins-library/documentation/docs/steps/apiKeyValueMapUpload.md

 ## ${docGenDescription}

-* This step ApiKeyValueMapUpload helps you to store one or more key value pairs of data in a grouping called a map, or key value map.
+* ApiKeyValueMapUpload stores one or more key value pairs of data in a grouping called a map, or key value map.

 * A typical flow would look something like